 Apparently, it’s in my nature.
 It’s par the course for my life.

-But for the rest of us, those of us forced to hear them every time we start the car or go into a music store, they’re inescapable – kind of like herpes.
+Those who haven’t heard Godsmack have been living under a rock somewhere far removed from civilization, maybe even a different planet, with an alien race, where no one has ears… or radios.
+And where Godsmack is concerned, I’d count them a lucky bastard… or bitch, respectively.
+But for the majority of us, those of us forced to hear them every time that we start the car or go into a music store, they’re inescapable – kind of like herpes.

 I mean, once you get those, they never go away.

-Anyway, to the rest of us non-aliens, Godsmack is like herpes: even years after they’ve kind of disappeared from the limelight, they’re still pop up on public radio every day.
+Anyway, to the rest of us non-aliens, Godsmack is like herpes: even years after they’ve disappeared from the limelight, they still pop up on public radio every day.

 Who knows why…?